KhronosGroup/Vulkan-Profiles/OVERVIEW.md

 Considering the complexity of the Vulkan ecosystem, there isn't a single *Vulkan Profile* that can fit all needs.
 As a result, on top of the predefined *Vulkan Profiles*, the *Vulkan Profiles Toolset* solution is designed around the idea of code generation.

-The *Vulkan Profiles Toolset* is generated against [`vk.xml`](https://github.com/KhronosGroup/Vulkan-Headers/blob/main/registry/vk.xml)(the canonical representation of the Vulkan specification) and *[Vulkan Profiles](https://github.com/KhronosGroup/Vulkan-Profiles/tree/main/profiles)*.
+The *Vulkan Profiles Tools* is generated against [`vk.xml`](https://github.com/KhronosGroup/Vulkan-Headers/blob/main/registry/vk.xml)(the canonical representation of the Vulkan specification) and *[Vulkan Profiles](https://github.com/KhronosGroup/Vulkan-Profiles/tree/main/profiles)*.
-This design guarantees that any Vulkan developer can regenerate the entire *Vulkan Profiles Toolset* solution with any new [Vulkan Header](https://github.com/KhronosGroup/Vulkan-Headers) update or any set of *Vulkan Profiles*.
+This design guarantees that any Vulkan developer can regenerate the entire *Vulkan Profiles Tools* solution with any new [Vulkan Header](https://github.com/KhronosGroup/Vulkan-Headers) update or any set of *Vulkan Profiles*.

 The following diagram shows the Vulkan Profiles Toolset generation pipeline with every produced components: